sgeorge/dockerfiles/alpine/php7-fpm/README.md

     $ sudo docker run -it --entrypoint="/bin/sh" broadtech/alpine-php7-fpm

-You can place the files you want to serve using Nginx in
+You can place the files you want to serve using php7-fpm in

     /var/www/localhost/htdocs